com-github-javabdd/com.github.javabdd/README.md

 It has been modified as follows:
  * Only the pure Java implementations are kept.
 The interfaces to the JDD library, as well as the BuDDy, CUDD, and CAL libraries have been removed.
+ * Cleaned up the project setup.
- * All files not essential to JAR building and deployment to Maven Central have been removed.
+ * Adapted project to allow deployment to Maven Central.

 ## License

 This project inherits the license from the Sourceforge project it is forked from, the GNU Library or Lesser General Public License version 2.0 (LGPLv2).
+See the LICENSE.txt file.